If you're renting the property where you live, you have a right under law to a certain standard of accommodation.

 More information for Private Tenants and Social Housing on the Shelter website.

 It's worth remembering that disrepair is a complex area of housing law.
-If your landlord fails to carry out the repairs or do them to the required standard, you should call THT Direct so that we can advise you and give you details of a housing specialist in your area.
+If your landlord fails to carry out the repairs or do them to the required standard, you should call THT Direct and we’ll put you in touch with a local advice service, or you can look up your local CAB.

 (No votes cast)